 Massimo Florio.
 Professor of Public Economics at the University of Milan, Honorary President and Chairman of the Scientific Committee of CSIL and Board Member of the Society for Benefit-Cost Analysis.
 He is one of the leading European experts in regional development and evaluation of public policies with extensive knowledge of EU policies.
 His main research interests are in applied welfare economics, cost-benefit analysis, regional policies, infrastructure and growth, regulation, privatization, public enterprises, socio-economic impact of science.
 He has lead evaluation research and advisory work for the European Commission (mainly DG Regional and Urban Policy), the European Parliament, the EIB, the OECD, the World Bank and other institutions including recently the CERN for a cost-benefit analysis of future large scale particle accelerators.
 Since 2011, he has been the Scientific Director of the Milan Summer School.
 Amongst his recent publications, there is Applied Welfare Economics.
 Cost-Benefit Analysis of projects and policies, Routledge (2014).

 Gianni Carbonaro.
 Member of the Scientific Committee of CSIL.
-Former Head of the Municipal and Regional Unit, Advisory Services Department, European investment Bank (EIB).
+Former Head of the Municipal and Regional Unit, Advisory Services Department, European Investment Bank (EIB).
 Research interests and professional experience have covered urban and regional economics, transportation analysis, infrastructure policy, cost-benefit analysis, European transportation networks, housing policy and finance, and the interface between urban development and property markets.
-At the at the EIB, Mr Carbonaro has worked in multi-professional teams covering the economic and financial assessment of large-scale infrastructure projects (urban transport systems, motorways, railways, toll infrastructure) and urban development, within both the European Union and the partner countries.
+At the at the EIB, Mr. Carbonaro has worked in multi-professional teams covering the economic and financial assessment of large-scale infrastructure projects (urban transport systems, motorways, railways, toll infrastructure) and urban development, within both the European Union and the partner countries.

 Davide Sartori.
 CBA specialist at the European Investment Bank, JASPERS – Networking and Competence Centre.
-He is an expert in appraisal of development projects and in financial, economic and risk analysis of infrastructure investments.
+He is an expert in the appraisal of development projects and in financial, economic and risk analysis of infrastructure investments.
 As former senior Economist at CSIL, he is the lead author of the last edition of the EU Guide to Cost-benefit Analysis of Investment Projects.
 In the last years, he was appointed by several International Financing Institutions (European Commission, World Bank, European Investment Bank and African Development Bank) to appraise and/or evaluate their projects.
-He has also been carrying out trainings on cost-benefit analysis targeting officials of the EU, national and regional institutions (e.g. in Italy, Romania, Lithuania, FYROM, etc.), as well as graduate students.
+He has also been carrying out training courses on cost-benefit analysis targeting officials of the EU, national and regional institutions (e.g. in Italy, Romania, Lithuania, FYROM, etc.), as well as graduate students.
 On regular basis, he is visiting professor at EIPA, European Institute of Public Administration (Barcelona).

 Chiara Pancotti.
 Partner and Expert at CSIL.
-Over the past five years, she has been specializing in the evaluation of development projects and in financial, economic and risk analyses of infrastructure investments, especially in the environmental, cultural and RDI fields.
+Over the past six years, she has been specializing in the evaluation of development projects and in financial, economic and risk analyses of infrastructure investments, especially in the environmental, cultural and RDI fields.
 In this context she has gained experience providing technical assistance for the preparation of the cost-benefit analyses and application forms for request of co-financing with ERDF under the 2007-13 Operational Programmes of a number of major projects.
-She carries out training courses at European level.
-She has been part of the team in charge of developing the last edition of the DG REGIO Guide as well as drafting the CBA methodological guidelines for the Government of Lithuania.
-Recently, she has been involved in the cost-benefit analysis of the National Centre for Hadrontherapy (Pavia).
-Also, she has contributed to Massimo Florio's recent publication Applied Welfare Economics by authoring the chapter on welfare weights and distributional impacts.
+She was part of the team in charge of developing the last edition of the DG REGIO Guide, as well as drafting the CBA methodological guidelines for the Government of Lithuania.
+She is currently working on an ex-post evaluation assessing the long-term contribution of ten selected major projects co-financed by the European Regional Development Fund (ERDF) and Cohesion Fund during 2000-2006 and 2007-2013 programming periods.
+She carries out training courses at European level, and she contributed to Massimo Florio's publication Applied Welfare Economics by authoring the chapter on welfare weights and distributional impacts.